remix-run/remix/docs/future/vite.md

 #### TypeScript integration

-Vite now handles imports for all sorts of different file types, so let's use those instead of the obsolete Remix compiler types.
+Vite handles imports for all sorts of different file types, sometimes in ways that differ from the existing Remix compiler, so let's reference Vite's types from `vite/client` instead of the obsolete types from `@remix-run/dev`.

 👉 **Replace your `remix.env.d.ts` with a new `env.d.ts` file**